ilifu/ilifu_user_docs/docs/astronomy/sregistry_userdoc.md

 See the screenshot below to demonstrate the container has been uploaded..

 ## Team/Group Container Management
 A team (group of users) can be created to manage a collection specific to a project and multiple users must manage it.
 A team is created by an authenticated user.
 Creating a team means that the creator becomes the Owner of the team that can add and remove users.
-A user in a group then has the ability to push containers to the collection and also has permissions to view private containers.
+A user added as a `contributor` in a team has only the ability to view and pull containers including private containers.
+A user added as `Owner` then has the ability to push containers to the collection, view private containers and is able to delete containers from the collection.

 Create a Teams:
 - Go to webUI:https://sregistry.idia.ac.za/